Author: Natassha Dhanda

 • I asked for feedback as the font looked off:

-This is so cute are you able to change the colours of the logos.
+Try capital letters.
+This is so cute are you able to change the colours of the logos

 https://www.instagram.com/reel/DR1nJQLiCE9/

-• After deciding to host with just the support of BF, there was a lack of specificity and care in BF’s responses, despite having agreed and suggested this dynamic as an alternative option.
+• After deciding to host with just the support of BF, there was a lack of specificity and care in BF’s responses, despite having agreed.
 So before locking in the event, our team further discussed, deciding to postpone and replace it with another winter event.
 However, it’s risky:

 • Our audience will likely be away for the holidays